bgamari/ghc-wiki-import/new-ghci-debugger.md

 It is important to note that, due to the non-strict semantics of Haskell (particularly lazy evaluation), the values of local variables at a breakpoint may only be partially evaluated.
 Therefore printing values may cause them to be further evaluated.
-This raises some interesting issues for the debugger because evaluating something could raise an exception, or it could cause another breakpoint to be fired, or it could cause non-termination (if the full expansion of the value is unbounded in size, such as an infinite list).
+This raises some interesting issues for the debugger because evaluating something could raise an exception, or it could cause another breakpoint to be fired, or it could cause non-termination.
 For these reasons we want to be able to print values in a way which preserves their current state of evaluation.
 The debugger provides the `:print` command for this purpose.